valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 ### Creating events

-To create events implementations only need to extend the BaseSseEvent class and add any number of properties.
+To create events, implementations need to extend the `BaseSseEvent` class and add any number of properties.

 ```kotlin